 a.
 Service on the Hearing Committee shall be a high priority University responsibility for the duration of the hearing.
 Accordingly, administrators of units shall take all reasonable measures to reduce the Hearing Committee members’ other responsibilities.
 Unit administrators are encouraged to provide additional support (such as graders and graduate assistants) to Hearing Committee members for the duration of their service.

 b.
-The Secretary for Academic Governance shall make available to the Chair of the Hearing Committee any necessary secretarial and clerical assistance.
+The Secretary for Academic Governance shall make available to the Chair of the Hearing Committee any necessary administrative and/or clerical assistance.

 c.
 Legal counsel to the Hearing Committee shall arrange for a full stenographic record to be made of the hearing.
 If any party requests additional copies of the record or an expedited copy of the record, the additional costs of that request shall be paid by the requesting party.

 d.
-The Chair of the Hearing Committee shall request the presence of any witness or the delivery of any University document germane to the hearing.
-University administrators are expected to cooperate with such requests.
+The parties are responsible for arranging the presence of any witness they wish to serve as a witness at the hearing.

 e.
-The Chair of the Hearing Committee shall schedule the hearing within a reasonable time (usually not to exceed 21 days) after the faculty member is provided notice of the charges against him/her, due consideration being given to the faculty member’s opportunity for the preparation of a defense.
+The Chair of the Hearing Committee shall schedule the hearing within 21 days after the faculty member is provided notice of the written charges against them.

 f.
 The hearing shall be closed, except that the Hearing Committee may consider a request from the faculty member to open the hearing.
 If such a request is made, the Hearing Committee shall hear the views of both parties on the question and shall determine whether the hearing sessions are to be open or closed.
 Regardless of the faculty member’s request, the Chair of the Hearing Committee may, in the interest of orderly and equitable proceedings, rule that a given session or portion of a session be closed.
 Sessions or portions of sessions that will involve student testimony or testimony that includes personally identifiable student information must be closed.
 Sessions that will involve non-student witness testimony may also be closed at the discretion of the Chair of the Hearing Committee.